-One of the most significant campaign finance regulations introduced by the BCRA was that national political party committees can no longer receive “soft money”—that is, unlimited donations to political parties from individuals, unions, or organizations for “party building” in federal elections.
+One of the most significant campaign finance regulations introduced by the BCRA was that national political party committees can no longer receive “soft money”— that is, unlimited donations to political parties from individuals, unions, or organizations — for federal elections.
 The act also prohibits federal candidates and officeholders from raising, receiving, or spending soft money for local, state, and federal political parties or in federal elections.

-Furthermore, the BCRA forbids soft money expenditures for “party-building activities,” such as voter registration and get-out-the-vote (GOTV) efforts, linked to a specific federal candidate.
-However, corporations, unions, and state and local party committees may use contributions of up to $10,000 per donor annually for GOTV efforts in behalf of state and local candidates if state law permits.
+Furthermore, the BCRA forbids soft money expenditures for “party-building activities,” such as voter registration and get-out-the-vote efforts, linked to a specific federal candidate.
+However, corporations, unions, and state and local party committees may use contributions of up to $10,000 per donor annually for get-out-the-vote efforts on behalf of state and local candidates if state law permits.

-These voter registration and GOTV activities funded by soft money may not be allocated to federal candidates, and, under these guidelines, a state party committee cannot solicit the money for use in other states.
-Each political party or local party committee must raise its own GOTV contributions.
-Part of GOTV expenditures must include “hard money,” or direct contributions to political candidates that are subject to specified limits and disclosure requirements.
+These voter registration and get-out-the-vote activities funded by soft money may not be allocated to federal candidates, and, under these guidelines, a state party committee cannot solicit the money for use in other states.
+Each political party or local party committee must raise its own get-out-the-vote contributions.
+Part of get-out-the-vote expenditures must include “hard money,” or direct contributions to political candidates that are subject to specified limits and disclosure requirements.

 In practice, however, these ads have been used to spend unlimited amounts of money on attack ads aimed at certain candidates.
 To ensure that issue advocacy ads remain genuine and to address electioneering communications, the BCRA requires any state or local party running ads that promote, support, attack, or oppose any federal candidate for federal office to fund the ads with hard money.